backstage/backstage/.changeset/spotty-carrots-refuse.md

 '@backstage/plugin-catalog-import': patch
 ---

-fix related to component name not adhering to kubernetes validobjectname.
+fix related to component name not adhering to kubernetes valid object name.